MaheshG11/MapReduce/readme.md

       ```bash
       export PATH="$HOME/.local/bin:$PATH"
       ```
-      and then run the installation command.
+      and then run the compilation command.
+7. Linking You working directory to project container
+    ```bash
+    docker run -it -v ./:/project map_reduce
+    # Assuming that you are docker from source directory
+    # i.e, where dockerfile is located
+    ```

 </br>